 PPL students have the opportunity to participate in over 250 societies and an excellent range of other exciting extracurricular opportunities.
-You could be teaching politics in schools, volunteering for pro-bono legal work, debating philosophical concepts or learning a language, or so much more.
+You could be teaching politics in schools, volunteering for pro-bono legal work, debating philosophical concepts or learning a language, and so much more.

-Some societies of interest
+Some societies of interest:

 - Politics Society

 - Check out the over 250 societies the Students' Union has to offer.